Still Life with Pencil - Step 1

-Step 2: Creating an interesting composition
+Creating an interesting composition.

 TECHNIQUE: When composing a still life, try to introduce the qualities that make an interesting arrangement.
-You need to be aware of the abstract structure of your arrangement: its rhythms and contrasts of line, shape, tone, color, pattern, texture and form.
+You need to be aware of the abstract structure of your arrangement: its balances and contrasts of line, shape, tone, color, pattern, texture and form.

 NOTE: A transparent wire frame approach to sketching the still life helps you to organize the composition of the group.
 It makes it easier to see the shape, position and proportions of each object in relation to its neighbours.

-Step 3: Erasing the lines of construction
+Erasing the lines of construction.

-Step 4: Adding the details in line
+Adding the details in line.

 TECHNIQUE: Now lightly sketch in the shapes of any shadows or reflections onto each object.